osixia/container-baseimage/README.md

 - **/container/environment**: for environment files.
 - **/container/service**: for services to install, setup and run.
-- **/container/service-available**: for service that may be on demand installed, setup and run.
+- **/container/service-available**: for service that may be on demand downloaded, installed, setup and run.
 - **/container/tool**: for image tools.

 By the way at run time an other directory is create: